Universal Credit more detailed guide

 This guide to Universal Credit includes who it applies to and where to find further support and information - including in Newcastle

-Our new page concentrates on the the move to Universal Credit, how it is happening, if you have a choice, would you be better off on Universal Credit, or not and where to get help
+Our other page concentrates on the the move to Universal Credit, how it is happening, if you have a choice, would you be better off on Universal Credit or not, and where to get help

 Also see our simpler guide to Universal Credit

 Keep up to date with changes via our benefit bulletins

 - What is Universal Credit?

 - When and how is Universal Credit being introduced?

 - What changes might lead to a claim for Universal Credit - or not.
 Plus a handy table

 - How do I claim Universal Credit?